RBranch47/medical-imaging-project/readMe.md

 **Program and Functions** <br />
 MATLAB - Provided by University of Houston <br />
 MATLAB Extension - Image Processing Toolbox <br />
+Download the extension in order for it to work <br />